-The Ministry for the Arts administers a range of Australian Government funding that supports Indigenous culture, languages and visual arts.
+The Ministry for the Arts administers Australian Government funding that supports Indigenous languages, visual arts and culture.

 - Latest news

-- Indigenous culture, languages, repatriation and visual arts funding administered by the Ministry for the Arts
+- Indigenous languages, visual arts, culture and employment funding administered by the Ministry of the Arts

-- Related programs administered by the Department of Broadband, Communications and the Digital Economy
+- Related programs administered by the Department of Prime Minister and Cabinet

-- Related programs administered by the Department of Sustainability, Environment, Water, Population and Communities
+- Related programs administered by the Department of the Environment

 National Keeping Place consultation